sphinx-doc/sphinx/doc/config.rst

    toctree.
 Use this setting to suppress the warning that is normally emitted in that case.

+.. confval:: exclude_trees

+   A list of directory paths, relative to the source directory, that are to be recursively excluded from the search for source files, that is, their subdirectories won't be searched too.
+The default is ``[]``.

+   .. versionadded:: 0.4

+.. confval:: exclude_dirnames

+   A list of directory names that are to be excluded from any recursive operation Sphinx performs (e.g. searching for source files or copying static files).
+This is useful, for example, to exclude version-control-specific directories like ``'CVS'``.
+The default is ``[]``.

+   .. versionadded:: 0.5

 .. confval:: exclude_dirs

    A list of directory names, relative to the source directory, that are to be excluded from the search for source files.

-   .. versionadded:: 0.3

-.. confval:: exclude_trees

-   A list of directory names, relative to the source directory, that are to be recursively exlucded from the search for source files, that is, their subdirectories won't be searched too.

-   .. versionadded:: 0.4
+   .. deprecated:: 0.5
+      This does not take subdirs of the excluded directories into account.
+Use :confval:`exclude_trees` or :confval:`exclude_dirs`, which match the
+      expectations.

 .. confval:: locale_dirs